-The Texas Capital in Austin looking south with the sun going down behind the clouds which are back lit nicely from the underside making for an impressive sky over the capitol grounds.
-The Texas Capital is visited by thousand of tourist every year and it is one of the top tourist attractions in Austin and is an iconic historical site.
-The Capitalin Austin building was built in 1888 of granite in the italian renaissance style and it is a National historic landmark.
-The Texas Capital in Austin is located in downtown on Congress ave.
-This captial view is looking south toward the city with the two taller buildings the Frost Bank and the tallest building in the city the Austonian behind the captial.
-The capital grounds sit on 22 acreas and are very nice place to ejnoy the day.
+Texas State Capitol 2 – The Texas State Capitol is a really pretty place with beautiful grounds and today was an exceptional nice sky.
+We saw these pretty white puffy clouds with a blue sky and said we need to go get some photo of the capital.
+The flowers were lovely from this view on the grounds with the capitol behind.
+This is the north side where they added some underground area for the offices, and a cafeterias which is open to the public.
+The Texas Capitol is visited by thousand of tourist every year and it is one of the top tourist attractions in Austin and is an iconic historical landmark site.
+The Capital building was built in 1888 of granite in the italian renaissance style and it is a National historic landmark.
+The Texas Capitol is located in downtown Austin on Congress ave.
+This captiol view is looking south toward the city The capital grounds sit on 22 acreas and are very lovely lush place to ejnoy the day.